Record an AI-based test

-If the object can only be described uniquely by multiple properties, create the description in the test script
+If the object can only be described uniquely by multiple properties, create the description in the test script.

-Selecting items from a combo box is a complex operation.
+UFT One 2022 or earlier: Selecting items from a combo box is a complex operation.
 The Select action is supported on a combo box identified by AI only if UFT One can also identify the combo box as a WebList or a MobileDropDown.

 During recording, you can add a checkpoint.
 That means that you can check the existence or state of an object.